 “Bhikkhus, consciousness is not self.
 Were consciousness self, then this consciousness would not lead to affliction, and one could have it of consciousness: ‘Let my consciousness be thus, let my consciousness be not thus… (SN 22.59)

 That form is not self is not complicated to grasp.
 Form refers to all that is physical or material, particularly the body, which is ever-changing, impermanent.
-All forms, physical existence, can be easily identified as objects of the perceiving consciousness.
+All forms, physical existence, can be easily identified as objects of consciousness.

-Consciousness is not-self must refer to the consciousness of things, or contact-consciousness.
-The Buddha used the same term in his discourse on dependent origination (Paticca-samuppada-vibhanga Sutta):
+“Consciousness is not-self” refers to the consciousness of things, or contact-consciousness.
+The Buddha used the same term in his Discourse on Dependent Origination (Paticca-samuppada-vibhanga Sutta):

 From the cessation of fabrications comes the cessation of consciousness.
 From the cessation of consciousness comes the cessation of name-&-form.
 From the cessation of name-&-form comes the cessation of the six sense media.
 From the cessation of the six sense media comes the cessation of contact.
 (SN 12.2)